takigama/docker-borg-backup/README.md

  * /etc/borgs/etc/users/$username - each is a pubkey for $username, ultimately its our list of active users
  * /backups/$username - permission 0710 (user cant write in their own home directory or even see the files that exist there.
 Home directory is owned by root)
  * /backups/$username/repo - loocation for actual backups (user writable/readable, should be the only location the user can actually see anything)

+## TODO

+ * Create a multi-arch version (this looks needlessly complex) that builds with docker hub
+ * Tidy-Up the create user script (really need to make sure ssh key cant be the cause of annoying errors)
+ * Small nodejs interface for managing environment/users (maybe)
+ * Create a delete user script perhaps
+ * Test on arm32/64
+ * Test with alpine base

+ ## Changes

+  * 0.9 - Initial build

 ## Attributions